-For nearly a decade, biotech companies and their venture backers enjoyed a historic boom.
+For nearly a decade, biotech companies and their venture backers enjoyed booming business.

 Private and public investment poured into the sector, drawn by scientific advances and supported by the newfound interest of a broader range of investors.
 Hundreds of new biotech companies formed, with many going public at valuations higher than what was typical in the 2000s.

 That run of momentum, accelerated by the sector's successful development of COVID-19 vaccines and drugs, ground to a halt late in 2021.
-Stock prices of newly public biotechs tumbled, leading to a broader market downturn that has since made the path to Wall Street for young startups more challenging.
+Stock prices of newly public biotechs tumbled, caught up in a market downturn that has since made the path to Wall Street for young startups more challenging.
 Some investors pivoted away from biotech, while private financing rounds became harder to complete.

-The difficult climate has persisted in 2023, leading to a shift in the types of companies being formed, as well as how they’re being built and financed.
+The difficult climate persisted into 2023, shifting how companies are being formed, as well as how they’re being built and financed.

 Yet the industry's scientific and financial foundations remain strong.
 Many of the largest and most influential venture investors remain flush with cash, while progress in gene editing, messenger RNA and cell therapies promise new kinds of medicines in the future.
 Startup companies are still being formed at a similar pace, too, a sign of continued interest.